Kytabyte/SparkHyperCubeJoin/README.md

 # Apache Spark

 This repository is a copy version of Apache Spark.
-We will add a SQL Join optimizer, called HyperCube join, to optimize the multi-join case such that all tables can be joined in one-pass round shuffling.
+We will add a new join algorithm called HyperCube join to optimize some multi-way join cases such that all tables can be joined in one round of shuffling.
 The original repository is
 <code>https://github.com/apache/spark</code>

 From Apache Spark GitHub Repository: